Skip to main content

 Local file input

-To use local images, you must configure allowed directories before starting the server.
+To use local images or videos, you must configure allowed directories before starting the server.
 This prevents unauthorized file access by restricting which paths the server can read from.

 Set the MAX_SERVE_ALLOWED_IMAGE_ROOTS environment variable to a JSON-formatted list of allowed directories: